Fast Distributed Inference Serving for Large Language Models: Background and Motivation

-During each iteration of GPT inference, for each token, the attention operator requires the keys and values of its preceding tokens.
-A naive, stateless implementation always recomputes all the keys and values in each iteration.
-To avoid such recomputation overhead, fairseq~\cite{ott2019fairseq} suggests saving the keys and values in a \emph{key-value cache} across iterations for reuse.
-In this way, the inference procedure can be divided into two phases.
-Figure~\ref{fig:kvcache} illustrates the usage of key-value cache in different phases.
-In the \textit{initialization phase}, i.e., the first iteration, the prompt is processed to generate the key-value cache for each transformer layer of GPT.
-In the \textit{decoding phase}, GPT only needs to compute the query, key, and value of the newly generated token.
-The key-value cache is utilized and updated to generate tokens step by step.
-Thus the execution time of iterations in the decoder phase is usually smaller than that of the first iteration.
-Other system libraries optimized for Transformers such as HuggingFace~\cite{wolf2020huggingfaces} and FasterTransformer~\cite{fastertransformer} also perform the same optimization.
+As the popularity of LLMs rapidly increases, inference serving systems have evolved to include optimizations specific to the unique architecture and iterative generation pattern of LLMs.
+The major part of LLM's architecture is a stack of Transformer layers, as shown in Figure~\ref{fig:transformer}.
+In a Transformer layer, the Masked Self-Attention module is the core component that distinguishes it from other architectures like CNNs.
+During each iteration of LLM inference, for each token, the attention operator requires the \textit{keys} and \textit{values} of preceding tokens.
+A naive, stateless implementation always recomputes all the preceding keys and values in each iteration.
+To avoid such recomputation overhead, fairseq~\cite{ott2019fairseq} suggests saving the keys and values in a \emph{key-value cache} across iterations.
+This optimization divides the inference procedure into two distinct phases: the \textit{initialization phase} and the \textit{decoding phase}.
+Figure~\ref{fig:kvcache} demonstrates the key-value cache usage in both phases.
+During the \textit{initialization phase}, which corresponds to the first iteration, the LLM generates the key-value cache for each token in the input prompt.
+In the subsequent \textit{decoding phase}, the LLM only needs to compute the query, key, and value of one newly generated token, leveraging the precomputed key-value cache to facilitate the process step by step.
+Consequently, the execution time of iterations in the decoding phase is typically smaller compared to that of the initialization phase, i.e., the first iteration.
+It is worth noting that other Transformer-based systems, such as HuggingFace~\cite{wolf2020huggingfaces} and FasterTransformer~\cite{fastertransformer}, also incorporate this optimization technique, leading to improved efficiency during inference.